NNTmux/newznab-tmux/README.md

  * Included in the scripts folder is revert.sh.
 This file will update your Newznab+ installation and overwrite the changes from these scripts.

+ * It is recommended, with stock scripts, that when backfilling or importing you set header retention to 0.
+This is not recommended when you are using these scripts.
+Let me explain why.
+If you start with empty parts/binaries tables and you import 100 nzbs, and at the same time you start update_releases, when update_releases finishes its loop, it deletes everything in the parts/binaries tables because you have header retention set to 0.
+But, heres where the problem is, youcontinued to import 200 nzbs while update_releases was running, they did not get imported as a release, they were deleted at the end of update_releases loop.
+So, I recommend you set header retention to at least .1, that is 2.4 hours, when only backfilling or importing.

  * Almost any variable in defaults.sh can be changed, except the paths to the commands, and the changes will take effect on the next loop of the Monitor.

  * If you connect using **putty**, then under Window/Translation set Remote character set to UTF-8 and check "Copy and paste line drawing characters".
 To use 256 colors, you must set Connection/Data Terminal-type string to "xterm-256color" and in Window/Colours check the top three boxes, otherwise only 16 colors are displayed.
 If you are using FreeBSD, you will need to add export TERM=xterm-256color to your .bashrc file to show 256 colors.